-For this week's Flashback Friday, we take a look back at Frank Thomas' "controversial" pillow fight commercial.
+For this week’s Flashback Friday, we look back at Frank Thomas’ “controversial” pillow fight commercial.

 Every year the Blue Jays release a series of television commercials, and wanting to promote their new slugger Frank Thomas, a marketing team developed the spot below.

-The commercial is actually fairly tame by today's standards; Frank Thomas hits a young boy with a pillow, but he promptly gets up and says "wow", marveling at the power of the Hall of Famer.
+The commercial is fairly tame by today’s standards; Frank Thomas hits a young boy with a pillow, but he promptly gets up and says “wow”, marvelling at the power of the Hall of Famer.

 It’s not as if Thomas actually put the “Big Hurt” on him (don’t worry, I’ll show myself out).

-The ad ran in conjunction with the 2007 season but was shelved early in April due to complaints.
-The Blue Jays were forced to edit the commercial by changing the pillow scene and were required to add the disclaimer "Dramatization: do not attempt this at home".
+The ad ran during the 2007 season but was shelved early in April due to complaints.
+The Blue Jays were forced to edit the commercial by changing the pillow scene and were required to add the disclaimer “Dramatization: do not attempt this at home”.

-The vice president of marketing for the Blue Jays Laurel Lindsay was dumbfounded as to why it was an issue in the first place:
+The vice president of marketing for the Blue Jays Laurel Lindsay was dumbfounded why it was an issue in the first place:

 Everybody is entitled to their opinion, and the bureau’s role is they feel that somehow a child is being put in harm’s way and they need to step in and make sure it’s clarified.
 That’s their prerogative.”

-Paul Godfrey was the Blue Jays president at the time, and he was also quote surprised about all the undue attention the campaign received, while at the same time also zinging the Toronto sports media:
+Paul Godfrey was the Blue Jays president at the time, and was surprised about all the undue attention the campaign received, while also zinging the Toronto sports media:

 “It took a kid getting hit by a pillow to knock the Leafs off the front page.”